JetEngine Dashboard Settings Overview

 Custom visibility conditions

-Be aware that the Custom Visibility Conditions add-on is a part of the Dynamic Visibility module, so it also should be enabled.
+The Custom Visibility Conditions add-on is part of the Dynamic Visibility module, so it should also be enabled.
 To learn more about this feature, proceed to the Dynamic Visibility Module Options Overview.

-The add-on adds custom conditions to the Dynamic Visibility tab in the Advanced section of any widget in the Elementor editor.
+The add-on adds the “Is post by current user” condition (makes sections/columns/widgets visible/invisible to the post’s author) and the “Post Status is” condition (shows/hides the sections/columns/widgets depending on the post status) custom visibility conditions to the corresponding widgets/blocks.
+In particular, it adds these options to the Dynamic Visibility tab in the Advanced section of any widget in the Elementor editor.

-In the WordPress block editor (Gutenberg), hit the eye icon and you’ll find two new conditions in the Condition drop-down.
+In the WordPress block editor (Gutenberg), hitting the “eye” icon displays these options in the Condition drop-down.

-More about that you can read in the Custom Visibility Conditions Add-on tutorial.
+More about this can be found in the Custom Visibility Conditions Add-on tutorial.

 Trim string callback